 The author of the book is conclusively revealed in the last verse of the book, These are the commandments which the Lord commanded Moses for the sons of Israel at Mount Sinai (27:34; cf. 7:38; 25:1; 26:46).
 The book states no less than 56 times that God gave these laws to Moses.

-In that the Exodus occurred in 1445 B.C., and that the Tabernacle (Israel’s mobile, central, physical focal point for worshipping God) according to Exodus 40:17 was finished one year later, the book dates to 1444 B.C.
+In that the Exodus occurred in 1445 B.C., and that according to Exodus 40:17, the Tabernacle (Israel’s mobile, central, physical focal point for worshipping God) was finished one year later, the book dates to 1444 B.C.
 Leviticus picks up the historical narrative once the Tabernacle is finished in the preceding book of Exodus.

 Very interestingly, the book chronicles only one month of Israel’s existence, in that the book of Numbers (the fourth book of the Torah) per Numbers 1:1, begins after the second month of the year after the Tabernacle was completed.